violetcircus/viviscrobbler/README.md

 - Thanks to [YAMS](https://github.com/Berulacks/yams/) for being the main inspiration behind this project - their code was a great help while I was making this, and I directly lifted their systemd service, so go give them a star if you like this.
 - This currently only works with Last.FM, because that's what I use.
 If you want to use another service I'm sure it wouldn't be hard to fork this and rework some of the api queries to point elsewhere.
 - the scrobbler gets the first artist listed in metadata by splitting the artist string up across several separators and creating a slice consisting of each section - including the separators - then iterates over that slice, concatenating it together, checking that against musicbrainz's database, then dropping the end off and doing it again until it either finds an artist or reaches the beginning of the string.
+### known issues:
+- for some reason, it keeps cutting artist names down further than it should - this seems to especially be an issue with Tyler, the Creator, who's been a thorn in the side of this program's development from the outset.
+Someone please tell artists to stop putting delimiters in their stage names.